SumoLogic/sumologic-kubernetes-collection/docs/terraform.md

 ### Usage

-Source endpoints are exposed in FluentD and the OpenTelemetry collector as environmental variables.
+Source endpoints are exposed in the metadata enrichment service as environmental variables.
 The variable name is built using the schema `SUMO_ENDPOINT_<source name>_<source type>_SOURCE`, where `<source name>` and `<source type>` are in uppercase and dashes are replaced with underscores.